intel/edge-developer-kit-reference-scripts/usecases/real-time/tcc_tutorial/README.md

 - **Telegraf**: An agent for collecting and reporting metrics and data.
 - **InfluxDB**: A time-series database designed to handle high write and query loads.
 - **Grafana**: An open-source platform for monitoring and observability that allows you to visualize data.
+- **OpenVino**: An open-source toolkit developed by Intel for optimizing and deploying deep learning inference workloads.
+It enables developers to accelerate AI inference on various Intel hardware, including CPUs, GPUs, and NPUs.

 ### Setup Steps